g-tapia/PathfindingApp-US-Version/README.md

 ### Speed Adjustment

 The Speed Adjustment feature provides an intuitive input control, allowing users to control the speed of the algorithm execution in real-time.
 This is helpful for both learning purposes, by slowing down to understand each step, and for time efficiency, by speeding up the algorithm once the concept is understood.

+Please note that the speed of the animation various by computer.
+If you have a high quality computer, your animation will render extremely fast.

 ### Resizing Feature